Kizuna AI: Design and personality

 Kizuna is aware that she is a virtual character, and claims that she is an independent artificial intelligence (hence the "AI" in her name).
-The main concept of a character in a virtual setting was created through Kizuna, so she is publicly recognized as the world's first "virtual YouTube user".
 An October 2018 article from BBC Capital noted a Mattel advertisement campaign for Barbie in 2015 with the same concept.

 In her first video, Kizuna introduces herself.
 Apart from the general meaning of "artificial intelligence", "AI" is also a pun on the kanji "愛", meaning "love" while "Kizuna" (絆) means to bond, bind and/or connect.
 Kizuna is designed as a young and beautiful 2.5D animated girl with moe elements, which attracts many YouTube users.
 Kizuna's appearance age is roughly sixteen years old, though she revealed that she is only five, with her birthday on 30 June.
 She has a height of 156 cm, a weight of roughly 46 kg, and her three measurements are 85-59-83 (34–24–33).

 Kizuna's overall appearance uses a pink and white color palette.
 She has long flowing hair, coupled with a futuristic gradient hair dye of pink.
 She wears a pink wobbly hairband with a butterfly knot.
 The hairband has a double-leaf heart-shaped design, corresponding to the word "Ai", meaning "love", in her name, and Kizuna's sleeveless white top brings about a futuristic aesthetic.
 It is designed to put emphasis on her back and body, as well as to make her appear slimmer.
 Embroidered above her chest is the letter "A".
 Her arm sleeves and thigh highs are decorated with lace, while her thigh highs and shorts form a zettai ryoiki area in her design.

 Kizuna is a passionate fan of Love Live! and Love Live!
 School Idol Festival; her favourite character is Nico Yazawa.
 During an interview with Panora, Kizuna mentioned that she pays close attention to idol groups such as Keyakizaka46 and Nogizaka46.
 Kizuna likes how idols follow their dreams just like herself.
 In her character design, she also likes to spend time in virtual space playing video games.